afrid0315/aws-azure-devops-interview_questions/networking-questions-answers.md

 #### 22. What is the port of Sonarkube, SQL?
 **Answer.** Sonarkube starts with the port 9000, SQL starts with the port 3306

-What are the HTTP method are?
-PUT POST DELETE GET
-● What is the time complexity of merge sort?
+#### 23. What is the time complexity of merge sort?
+**Answer.** The time complexity of merge sort is O(n log n), where "n" is the number of elements in the array that is being sorted.

-● What are the status code are available?
+#### 24. What are the status code are available?
-● What is the difference between PUT and POST?
+**Answer.** Here are some common HTTP status codes:

+- 200 OK (Success)
+- 404 Not Found (Resource not found)
+- 500 Internal Server Error (Server error)
+- 401 Unauthorized (Authentication required)
+- 403 Forbidden (Access denied)
+- 301 Moved Permanently (Resource has moved)
+- 302 Found (Resource temporarily moved)
+- 204 No Content (Request successful, no additional content)

-● What is the website cookies?
+#### 25. What is the website cookies?
-● How to check IO Usage for machine?
-SAR Utilities
+**Answer.** Website cookies, or HTTP cookies, are small pieces of data sent by a website and stored on a user's device.
+They serve various purposes, such as remembering user preferences and maintaining user sessions, enhancing the overall browsing experience.

-● How to Capture and analyse Network Traffic?
-Tcpdump ● How to check boot logs in linux? journalctl -b
+#### 26. How to Capture and analyse Network Traffic?
-● What is the significance of SIGKILL?
-● Which single will be send to OS when you run kill -9 PID command in linux?
-SIGKILL How would you check whether the user has to execute permission or not?
-● How do you call the HTTP request method without a browser or curl?
-● What are the parameter available in the curl command?
-● A different alternative and flavor for curl command?
-● What happen we you run the cat command on terminal internal workflow?
-● What if I got an error cat command not found what could be the possible issue?
+**Answer.** Use tools like 'Wireshark' or 'tcpdump' to capture network packets.

+#### 27.
+**Answer.**

+#### 28.

-● What if I can’t able to SSH into the remote machine?
-What is the possible step would ● Practical coding round java code snippet was given Basic Networking commands like nslookup, dig, ping, traceroute.
+Basic Networking commands like nslookup, dig, ping, traceroute.
 1) Jenkins pipeline to build and run container nginx
 2) How to copy 6gb zip file from local to s3 bucket?